What Are the Side Effects of Vaping?

 Respiratory Side Effects of Vaping

-A recent study led by Harvard T.H.
-Chan School of Public Health suggests that the chemicals and substances used in e-cigarette flavorings may impair lung function.
+A recent Harvard T.H.
+Chan School of Public Health study suggests that the chemicals and substances used in e-cigarette flavorings may impair lung function.

 Potential respiratory problems associated with vaping include: